dysfunction (ED) is usually a treatable condition. Along with traditional

 of acupuncture for ED.

-supplements claim to treat ED.
+treat ED.
 However, according to the Mayo Clinic, you should avoid products labeled as

-supplements can increase blood flow, and can also cause dangerous
+“herbal Viagra.”
+These supplements can increase blood flow and cause dangerous

 drops in blood pressure.
 Risk may be particularly high for men who are using

 nitrates.
 Herbal Viagra can also interact with other prescription drugs.
 Herbal

-Viagra products may also contain potentially toxic compounds that are not listed on the label.
+Viagra products may contain potentially toxic compounds that aren’t listed on